-The Northwest Census Research Data Center (NWCRDC) is a partnership between the US Census Bureau and the University of Washington with additional support from the State of Washington’s Office of Financial Management.
-This facility, located in the University District in Seattle, Washington, enables researchers to access restricted-use datasets.
+The Northwest Federal Statistical Research Data Center (NWFSRDC) is a partnership between the US Census Bureau and the University of Washington with additional support from the State of Washington’s Office of Financial Management.
+This facility, located in the University District in Seattle, Washington, enables researchers to access restricted-use data.
 There are four types of data available: demographic data, economic data, linked business and household data, and public health data.

-UW faculty researchers with grants are expected to pay fees to access the NWCRDC.
-UW graduate students will not have to pay fees for dissertation related coursework.
+University of Washington faculty researchers with grants are expected to pay fees to access the NWFSRDC.
+University of Washington graduate students will not have to pay fees for dissertation related coursework.
 Non-consortium researchers (i.e. not a researcher at UW or at the state government of Washington) will pay fees in all instances.
-The NWCRDC administrator, Mike Babb, PhC, is a Census Bureau employee who interfaces with researchers, key US Census Bureau contacts, and the University of Washington administration.
-Please contact Mike Babb for information on fee schedules and applying.
+The NWRDC administrator, Benjamin Cerf, is a Census Bureau employee who interfaces with researchers, key US Census Bureau contacts, and the University of Washington administration.
+Please contact Ben for information about conducting research at the NWFSRDC.

-On this website, you will find information on applying to use the NWCRDC, further descriptions of the datasets available, and other pertinent documents and links.
+On this website, you will find information on applying to use the NWFSRDC, further descriptions of the data available, and other pertinent documents and links.